-If you have made it this far, congratulations, you now know how to setup a basic EventLoop/Athena job and run it.
-It doesn’t do anything yet (that’s what we will teach next), but this is already an important milestone.
-Also, if in the future you need to set up a new EventLoop/Athena job or algorithm you can go back to this part of the tutorial, repeat it and then fill in the code specific to your use case.
+If you have made it this far, congratulations, you now know how to setup a basic EventLoop or Athena job and run it.
+Your algorithm doesn’t do anything yet, but a great milestone nonetheless!
+Also, if in the future you need to set up a new job or algorithm you can use the same work area and analysis package skeleton (though you would likely want to rename the both to be more descriptive of your use case) and then fill in the code specific to your use case.

-From this point on we will only tell you to build and run your job, but no longer give you the actual commands.
+From this point on we will only tell you to build and run your job as well as committing/pushing your changes to gitlab, but no longer give you the actual commands.
 For your reference we have outlined them once more below, so you can go back to this page if you feel unsure.
 There are several reasons for doing things like this:

 Compiling and running your job is a very basic task that should become second nature to you.
 We feel that from a training perspective it is better if you don’t just copy and paste the commands from a web page all the time.
 Once you start working on your own analysis there will no longer be a web page to copy from, so you may as well start now.